phillipssc/ioBroker.rtl_433/README.md

 ### 1.1.2
 * a few more fixes
 ### 1.1.3
-* fixed multi frequency use in the configuration.
+* Fixed multi frequency use in the configuration.
 Fixed a bug that crashed the adapter if an object was not correctly created.
+Hardened the ioBroker interface to errors with heavy use of try/catch and logging.

 ## License
 MIT License

-Copyright (c) 2020 Sean Phillips <sean.c.phillips@gmail.com>
+Copyright (c) 2021 Sean Phillips <sean.c.phillips@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal